Cancun has been making headlines recently for a range of issues affecting the state of Quintana Roo. Here's a summary of the latest news:

 In political news, five associations have advanced to become political parties in Quintana Roo.
 This is an important step towards greater political representation and diversity in the state.
 It remains to be seen how these new parties will shape the political landscape in Quintana Roo.

 Another issue affecting the region is unemployment among senior citizens.
 In response, various organizations, including DIF, are seeking to train seniors to become entrepreneurs.
-This is an important step towards creating more opportunities for seniors to contribute to the local economy and to support themselves.
+This is an important step towards creating more opportunities for seniors to contribute to the local economy and support themselves.

 DIF, which is the National System for Integral Family Development, is also betting on creating more entrepreneurial seniors.
 This is a positive development that will hopefully lead to more opportunities for senior citizens in the state.